storj/docs/src/pages/dcs/how-tos/rails-activestorage/index.md

 updatedAt: 2023-02-28T16:16:41.000Z
 docId: NhH8YVF9d8liRd7BRu9jT
 pageTitle: Rails 7 ActiveStorage Connected to Storj
-description: How to connect ActiveStorage in Rails 7 to Storj
 ---

 This guide will show you how to connect ActiveStorage in Rails 7 to Storj (an AWS S3 compatible object storage).
 You can also look at the [source code of this example](https://github.com/amozoss/active-storj).